'I'm handing back my medal': Is Paralympic sport classification fit for purpose?

 But it is notoriously difficult to prove to the legal standard of "beyond reasonable doubt" - a recent IPC report found no clear evidence of "intentional misrepresentation" after analysing 80 cases.

-Domestically, after the issue flared up again before the Rio 2016 Paralympics, a UK Athletics review found "a wide consensus" that the system for classifying British track and field Para-athletes "could be abused" and was "open to exploitation".
+Domestically, after the issue flared up again before the Rio 2016 Paralympics, a UK Athletics review found "a wide consensus" that the system for classifying British track and field Para-athletes "could be abused" and some concern it was "open to exploitation".

 However, the review, published in March, also found "no substantive evidence" to suggest widespread cheating.